YannickKae/Fund-Replication/README.md

   $$0 \leq \sum_{j=1}^m \beta_j \leq 1$$

+### Number of Assets Contraint

+The function also allows limiting the number of used assets by its paramater `max_assets`.
+This means that a large number of potential assets can be provided, and the function will use the subset of the desired or smaller cardinality that produces the best result.
+However, since the function accomplishes this through iterative combinatorial means, the runtime may potentially be slightly extended.

 ### Optimization Method

 The optimization is performed using the *Sequential Least Squares Programming* (`SLSQP`) method or any other multivariate method from the [`scipy`](https://docs.scipy.org/doc/scipy/reference/optimize.html#local-multivariate-optimization) library specified by the `optimizer` parameter.

+###

 ## Application